top of page

 Bauddhājñānaṁ dehaprāṇādāvātmamānitvam||50||

-Bauddhājñāna or ignorance relative to the intellect is to consider the physical body, vital energy, etc. to be one and the same.
-In other words, it is wrong to think that the inerts, physical body, vital energy, etc., are the Self, replete with Consciousness.
-My teaching is confirmed by Yogarāja in his explanation of the 60th aphorism of Abhinavagupta's Paramārthasāra, when he described the primordial ignorance consisting of bauddhājñāna along with pauruṣājñāna, which will be discussed later. “ Ajñāna ” is the delusion engendered by primordial ignorance (Āṇavamala), the mark of which is the misconception that the non-Self (body, etc.) is the Self.
-This is Bauddhājñāna or intellectual ignorance, which is preceded by the misconception that the Self is the non-Self – this is Pauruṣājñāna or ignorance about the Self.
+Bauddhājñāna or ignorance relating to the intellect is considering the physical body, vital energy, etc. to be oneself.
+In other words, it is to erroneously think that the inert physical body, life breath, etc., are the Self, replete with Consciousness.
+My teaching is confirmed by Yogarāja in his explanation of the 60th aphorism in Abhinavagupta's Paramārthasāra, when he described the primordial ignorance consisting of bauddhājñāna together with pauruṣājñāna which will be spoken about later–: 'Ajñāna is the Delusion begotten by the primordial ignorance -Āṇavamala- whose mark -of such a Delusion- is the erroneous conception that the not Self body, etc. is the Self -this is bauddhājñāna or intellectual ignorance-, which is preceded by the erroneous conception that the Self is the not Self -this is pauruṣājñāna or ignorance about the Self-.

 Bauddhājñānocchedastu na paryāptaḥ pauruṣājñānasañjñasya dvitīyājñānaprakārasya sannidherhetoḥ||51||

-But the removal of bauddhājñāna — ignorance of the intellect — is not sufficient for attaining Liberation, because of the presence or proximity of the second type or form of ignorance called pauruṣājñāna or ignorance about the Self.
-This calamity called pauruṣājñāna has been mentioned by the eminent Abhinavagupta as a boil in the 31st aphorism of his venerable Paramārthasāra, while he describes bauddhājñāna as a blister:
+But the removal or elimination of bauddhājñāna —ignorance relating to the intellect— is not enough is not sufficient for attaining Liberation—, because of the presence or proximity of the second type or form of ignorance called pauruṣājñāna or ignorance about the Self.
+This calamity known as pauruṣājñāna has been mentioned by eminent Abhinavagupta as being a boil in the 31st aphorism of his venerable Paramārthasāra while he describes bauddhājñāna as a blister:

-“This darkness which arises even from the darkness, which consists in thinking that non-Self—e.g. body, vital energy, etc.—is Self, can be compared to the great misfortune of having a blister on a boil.”
+'This darkness -bauddhājñāna- arising even from darkness -pauruṣājñāna-, which consists in thinking that the not Self —e.g. body, vital energy, etc.— is the Self, may be compared to the great misfortune of having a blister on a boil'.

 Pauruṣājñānamātmani baddhajanātmakanaramānitvam||52||

-Pauruṣājñāna, ignorance of the Essential Nature, is considering the Self—Oneself—to be a limited individual, namely, a bonded person.
-In short, it is wrong to suppose that Paramaśiva is an atomic being, namely, a transmigratory creature.
-When the Supreme Lord perceives His nondual nature as dual, namely, as a variety of subjects and objects, then He is said to be subject to pauruṣājñāna.
-Simplified for those whose intellects are weak: When the Free, Blissful, Eternal, Omniscient and Omnipotent Paramaśiva is convinced that “I am a bound, miserable, transient, ephemeral, ignorant and helpless limited individual, consisting of the experients or knowers—sakala and pralayākala— in waking, dreaming, and deep sleep” and as a result perceives the multitude of subjects and objects as different from Himself, then He has discarded His own sublime essential nature and embraced limitation in truth.
+Pauruṣājñāna ignorance relating to the essential nature is considering the Self -oneself- to be a limited individual, i.e. a person in bondage; in a nutshell, it is to erroneously suppose that Paramaśiva is an atomic self, viz. a transmigratory creature.
+When the Supreme Lord knows -perceives- His non-dual nature as dual, i.e. as a variety of subjects and objects, then He is said to be subject to pauruṣājñāna.
+Simplified for those whose intellects are weak: When the Free, Blissful, Eternal, Omniscient and Omnipotent Paramaśiva is convinced that 'I am a bound, miserable, transient -ephemeral-, ignorant and powerless limited individual, consisting of the sakala and pralayākala experients or knowers in wakefulness, dreaming and deep sleep' and consequently He perceives the multitude of subjects and objects as different from Himself, then He has discarded His own sublime essential nature and embraced limitation indeed.

-पौरुषाज्ञानं मानुषगुरुणा कृताद उच्छिन्नम्॥५३॥
+पौरुषाज्ञानं मानुषगुरुणा वा शिवेनैव वा कृताद्दीक्षाया उच्छिन्नम्॥५३॥

 Pauruṣājñānaṁ mānuṣaguruṇā vā śivenaiva vā kṛtāddīkṣāyā ucchinnam||53||

-The pauruṣājñāna (pauruṣa-ajñānam) is removed (ucchinnam) by the initiation (dīkṣāyāḥ) performed (kṛtāt) by the human Guru (mānuṣa-guruṇā) or (vā… vā) by Śiva Himself (śivena eva).
+Pauruṣājñāna (pauruṣa-ajñānam) (is) removed (ucchinnam) by initiation (dīkṣāyāḥ) carried out (kṛtāt) by the human Guru (mānuṣa-guruṇā) or (vā… vā) by Śiva Himself (śivena eva).

 बौद्धाज्ञानं शिवशास्त्राध्ययनत उच्छिन्नं न चान्यथा॥५४॥